Diocese of Broken Bay: Cathedral

-On 10 February 2008 Our Lady of the Rosary, Waitara, was inaugurated as the cathedral of the diocese, succeeding Corpus Christi, the parish church of St Ives.
+On 10 February 2008, Our Lady of the Rosary in Waitara was inaugurated as the cathedral of the diocese, succeeding Corpus Christi, the parish church of St Ives.

 Derivative agencies and offices

-The Diocese of Broken Bay operates a number of agencies and offices to manage various functions of the Diocese such as Catholic outreach and evangelism, family support, disability support, and education.
+The Diocese of Broken Bay operates a number of agencies and offices to manage various functions of the diocese such as Catholic outreach and evangelism, family support, disability support and education.